Trois-Rivières: Municipal reorganization

+Infrastructure

 Local bus service is provided by the Société de transport de Trois-Rivières.
 The Laviolette Bridge links Trois-Rivières to Bécancour of the Centre-du-Québec administrative region on the south shore of the Saint Lawrence River.
 The Laviolette Bridge is the only bridge across the Saint Lawrence River between Montreal and Quebec City; therefore it provides an important connection between the north and south shores of the river.
 Known for its impressive structure, its elegant aesthetics, the bridge has become a major landmark of Trois-Rivières and the Mauricie region.
 Approximately 40,000 vehicles cross the bridge each day.
 An airport also serves the city.
+However, there are currently no scheduled flights operating out of the airport.
+The nearest airports to the city are Québec City Jean Lesage International Airport, located 123 km north east and Montréal–Trudeau International Airport, located 177 km south west of the city.

 Passenger rail service was provided to Trois-Rivières station as recently as 1990, but was suspended as part of service cuts by Via Rail.
 However, in 2022 Via Rail proposed adding passenger rail service again to Trois-Rivières as part of its High Frequency Rail project that would link Toronto, Ottawa, Montréal and Québec City.

 On April 8, 2014, during morning commute an SUV fell into a giant pothole in Trois-Rivières caused by heavy rain accumulation.
 Nobody was injured during the incident.

 The city hosts a major ice-free port on the Saint Lawrence River, handling about 300 ships per annum.